 (As featured on Grey Matters Blog for the Grey Muzzle Organization)

 In my last post on the Grey Matters Blog, I described the “Silent Signs” of how dogs show us that they are potentially dealing with chronic pain specifically related to their joints or spine.
-We discussed that it is critical for us, as pet parents, to change our perception on pain when it comes to our dogs and actually LEARN HOW TO LISTEN to them differently than we have up until now.
+We discussed that it is critical for us, as pet parents, to change our perception of pain when it comes to our dogs and LEARN HOW TO LISTEN to them differently than we have up until now.

 The truth is that most dogs don’t cry, whine or whimper when dealing with chronic pain.

 The next question is…..Where do we go from here?
 What do we do if we think our dogs are in pain?

 But, before we move forward I have a little background story for you.

 For over a decade I have been practicing veterinary medicine in central Connecticut.
 Although Connecticut on a whole is one of the wealthiest states in the USA, the town in which I practice is not even close to being a wealthy demographic.
 It is an old industrial town still trying to find its path in modern-day America.
 As you would expect, I have many clients who are under major financial constraints with next to zero disposable income, therefore this directly impacts my ability to perform what many would consider even baseline diagnostics (such as radiographs, bloodwork, etc.).